THE POWER OF GRATITUDE

 I had spent years practicing, training my brain to focus on all that wasn't good.

-And when I decided to stop being a victim and decided to take full responsibility for every aspect of my life the tide began to turn.
+And when I decided to stop being a victim and instead decided to take full responsibility for every aspect of my life the tide began to turn.

 Surprisingly It only took a few months of gratitude practice to retrain my brain to begin focusing on the good things in life by default.